 - View availability of BOM components

-The assembly/disassembly function can only be used with items that have a Bill of Materials showing their component parts.
+The assembly/disassembly function can only be used with items that have a bill of materials showing their component parts.
+The components of the assembled product must already be created to add them to a bill of materials.

 - Total Cost and Cost per unit are estimated using either Average Cost, Latest Purchase Price or Fixed Purchase Price.
 These values cannot be changed manually.
 Note that these are for reference only, actual costs will be calculated according to the product's costing method (FIFO, FEFO, etc.).